grew-nlp/grew_match_quick/README.md

 # Generated files

-When running, the script will generated files:
+When running, the script will generate files:
- - in each corpus used, a compiled version of the corpus is stored (a file with `.marshal` extension).
-These kind of files can be removed, they will be generated again later when needed.
+ - in the folder of each used corpus, some files are stored in e local folder names `_build_grew`.
+The files in this folder can be removed, they will be generated again later when needed.
  - in a local folder named `local_files`.
 This folder will be rebuild if needed for future usage, it can be safely removed except if you use the "Save" feature, removing `local_files` will also remove saved requests.